darellanodev/jetpack-game/README.md

 - [ ] When game over the player can press spacebar or enter to start.
 - [ ] Do not allow the player to leave the screen on the left, right or top.
 - [ ] Create a basic starting menu.
 The player must press the space key to start the game.
-- [ ] Fire in bottom of the Rocket when it is landing or it goes up.
 - [ ] Create an item with a time icon representing the oxygen.
 - [ ] Level with a vulcan that throws fire balls.
 - [ ] Other enemy that moves vertically an shots fire balls horizontally.